Uranium mining in the Elliot Lake area: Mid 20th century – uranium discovery

-Throughout the 1950s, he majority of the world's uranium came from Elliot Lake became known as the "Uranium Capital of the World".
+Throughout the 1950s, the majority of the world's uranium came from Elliot Lake, which became known as the "Uranium Capital of the World".

 1957 saw bustling activity as contractors blasted paths through rock to make roads, sinking shafts and building uranium processing mills.
-According to The University of Waterloo's Earth Sciences Museum "Never before in the history of Canada has so much money been spent so quickly in one place."
+According to the University of Waterloo's Earth Sciences Museum, "Never before in the history of Canada has so much money been spent so quickly in one place."

-Throughout the 1950s, the people of Anishinaabek first nation of the Serpent River were systematically excluded from all decisions about resource extraction in their area.
+Throughout the 1950s, the people of the Anishinaabek First Nation of the Serpent River were systematically excluded from all decisions about resource extraction in their area.

-Late 1950s boom period
+Late 1950s boom

 1958 was the first full year of mining production, and saw a $200 million of uranium sales, making uranium Canada's number one metal export, and Elliot Lake Canada's largest producer.

 From 1959 to 1960, Elliot Lake organized town was created and other mines were constructed to meet the growing US demand for uranium.

-In November 1959, US announced its plans to stop stockpiling uranium and to cease procurement after 1962, resulting in the closure of five mines in 1960.
+In November 1959, the US announced its plans to stop stockpiling uranium and to cease procurement after 1962, resulting in the closure of five mines in 1960.
 However, by 1966 the global demand for uranium for energy purposes prompted increased production in the area, by 1970 the area had produced $1.3 billion of uranium oxide.
 Mining companies funded the creation of a Nuclear Museum.

 The mines all started producing between 1955 and 1958, supplying US military needs.

 1960s drop in demand

 When the United States Atomic Energy Commission declared in 1959 that it would no longer stockpile uranium, and not renew procurement contracts beyond 1963, seven of the remaining nine mines closed.
-The other two mines, Denison and Nordic remained open to supply Canadian federal uranium stockpiling needs while Pronto switched activities to supporting the nearby Pater copper mine.
-At the same time, Rio Algom Limited was created and became the owner of the seven closed mines, plus Nordic and Pronto mines.
+The other two mines, Denison and Nordic, remained open to supply Canadian federal uranium stockpiling needs while Pronto switched activities to supporting the nearby Pater copper mine.
+At the same time, Rio Algom Limited was created and became the owner of the seven closed mines, plus the Nordic and Pronto mines.

-The mine closure resulted population of Elliot Lake town dropped from about 24,877 to 6,000, having an immediate negative impact on the local economy.
+The mine closure resulted in the population of Elliot Lake town dropping from about 24,877 to 6,000 residents, having an immediate negative impact on the local economy.

 Rio Algom later became a subsidiary of BHP.

 1970s onwards

 In early 1972, Australia, France, South Africa, and Rio Tinto Zinc formed a cartel to control the supply and pricing of uranium, using price fixing and bid rigging.
-This continued until the cartel was exposed by Friends of the Earth Australia, mid 1976.
+This continued until the cartel was exposed by Friends of the Earth Australia in 1976.

 The growing demand for uranium for nuclear power stations being built in the 1970s promoted Rio Algom to increase production at Quirke Mine and reopen Panel Mine in 1979 and later Stanleigh Mine (1983).

 Decommissioning started from 1992 and concluded in 2001 when vegetation was added to Pronto Mine.
 Today, all mines are now fully decommissioned, meaning that mine openings are closed up, all buildings are removed and the sites have been revegetated.